 - before, not b4

 Spend a few minutes reading Facebook posts and it’s soon apparent that children aren’t the only ones who have trouble remembering spelling rules!
-Work regularly on often-confused words and homophones to make sure everyone knows how to use them correctly.
+During proofreading and editing sessions, work regularly on often-confused words and homophones to make sure everyone knows how to use them correctly.

 One word or two?